This article is part of a larger series on How to Do Payroll.

 Arizona now has a flat tax of 2.5%.
 Your employees still need to file their 2022 taxes using the old progressive tax rates, but your company now only needs to withhold a flat rate from each paycheck.
 If your company is withholding taxes at the old rates, stop now and immediately make adjustments.

 State Unemployment Tax

-Arizona’s unemployment tax rate is 2% for new employers who have been in business for two years or less.
+Arizona’s unemployment tax rate is 2% for new employers that have been in business for two years or less.
 After year three, your rate is dependent on the taxes paid, unemployment benefits paid, and the size of your annual taxable payroll.
-In 2021, the rate can be anywhere between 0.08% and 20.6%.
+The unemployment taxable wage base for 2023 is $8,000.

-The cost of workers’ compensation insurance is around $.70 for each $100 payroll you processed.
+The cost of workers’ compensation insurance is around 70 cents for each $100 payroll you processed.
 For example, a company that processes $500,000 of payroll can expect to pay around $3,500 in insurance.

-Arizona’s current minimum wage is $12.15 per hour for nontipped employees.
-State law allows employers in Arizona to take up to a $3.00 tip credit for tipped employees which puts the tipped minimum wage at $9.15 per hour.
+Arizona’s current minimum wage is $13.85 per hour for non-tipped employees, and $10.85 per hour for tipped workers.
+State law allows employers in Arizona to take up to a $3.00 tip credit for tipped employees.

 Different Ways to Pay Employees